 When dining around Tuscany, we always asked for the local house wine and were never disappointed.
 If you are at a bar before dinner having a glass of wine, they bring you small plates of food, cheese, meats, chips for no charge.They are very creative with food presentations.
 We were in a Michelin four starred restaurant and they brought an hors d’oeuvre I could not eat.
 I apologized, in the worst Italian.
 They then quickly replaced the hors d’oeuvre with two tiny hot dogs, two tiny hamburger sliders, and two tiny ham & chees sandwiches.
 It was fun to eat and the chef was all smiles.
 I’m sure he has run into fussy Americans before and was fully prepared.

 If you don’t have the time to explore and live like we did, Tuscany has every type of sightseeing tours.

 Try Viator, we met some travelers that were very pleased with them.

-This Rick Steves Video below will provide you with an inside look at these quaint villages.
+This Rick Steves Video below will provide you with a colorful look at these quaint villages.

-When we mention renting a villa on Lake Como it conjures up all kinds of expensive images of large gated estates with expansive gardens.
+When we mention renting a villa on Lake Como it conjures up all kinds of expensive images of large gated estate with expansive gardens.
 In reality they are apartments in converted villas.
 We rent though organizations such as FlipKey by Trip Advisors or VRBO, Vacation rentals by owner.
-For our Tuscany villa we chose Parker Villas.
+For our Tuscany villa we use Parker Villas.